Types Of Injuries

 Common Types Of Work Injuries

-Workplace injuries can range from a repetitive stress disorder like carpal tunnel syndrome to serious bodily injuries like paralysis and even death.
+Workplace injuries can range from repetitive stress injuries like carpal tunnel syndrome or knee injuries that require knee replacement surgery, to serious bodily injuries like paralysis or even death.
 Some common causes of work injuries include:

 - A slip-and-fall or trip-and-fall